• Skip to main content

 When is turtle nesting season in Florida?

 Turtle nesting season in Florida is generally from May to September.
-If you visit the beaches in Florida, you’re likely to see nesting grounds blocked off with rope and signs.
+If you visit the beaches in Florida, you’ll likely see nesting grounds blocked off with rope and signs.
 Some beaches even have numbers to call if you find sea turtle nests that have yet to be blocked off.
 You can help the turtles by reporting any new nests if you see them.

 Fun Turtle Facts:

 Did you know that female turtles return to the beach where they were born to lay their eggs?
-Isn’t nature amazing??
+Isn’t nature amazing?
 After 25-30 years, they return to the same beach to lay their eggs.
 Sadly, only one out of every 1000 eggs makes it to adulthood, so being an adult turtle is an accomplishment!

 Please remember that bright lights will confuse baby turtles!

-Please do not touch the sea turtles in Florida.
+Do not touch the sea turtles in Florida.

 Where to find sea turtles in Florida

-Now that we have discussed some Florida sea turtle FAQs let’s get to the best places to see sea turtles in Florida.
+Now that we have discussed some Florida sea turtle FAQs, let’s get to the best places to see sea turtles in Florida.
 Florida is one of the best places to see five species of turtles in the United States.

 Here are 10 of the best places to see sea turtles in Florida.